dalibo/emaj/docs/en/extractionFunctions.rst

 As the function can generate a large or even very large file (depending on the log volume), it is the user's responsibility to provide a sufficient disk space.

-It is also the user's responsibility to deactivate triggers, if any exist, before executing the generated script.
+It is also the user's responsibility to deactivate application triggers, if any exist, before executing the generated script.

 Using the *emaj_gen_sql_groups()* function, it is possible to generate a sql script related to several groups::